azudilins/sf_data_science_eng/project_0/README.md

 **Competition conditions:**
 - The computer thinks of a number from 0 to 100, and we have to guess it.
 By "guess", we mean "write a program that guesses the number".
-- The algorithm takes into account information about whether the random number is greater or less than what we need.
+- The algorithm takes into account information about whether the entered number is greater or less than what we need.
+- It is necessary to ensure that the program guesses the number in less than 20 attempts.

 **Quality metrics**
 Results are assessed by the average number of attempts out of 1000 repetitions.

 **What we practice**
-Learning to write good code in Python.
+- Learning to write good code in Python.
+- Learning to work with IDE.
+- Learning to work with GitHub.

 ### Brief information about the data
 ...